knomi/Allsorts/README.md

 Binary search
 -------------

-A binary search algorithm finds an index in a sorted random access collection in `O(log N)` time.
-There is more than one kind of binary searches.
+A binary search algorithm finds an index in a sorted random access collection in `O(log N)` time, and in principle also works for sorted, non-random access collections while less efficiently (making `O(log N)` comparisons but `O(N)` index increments).

+There are more than one kind of binary searches.
 Allsorts implements the following:

 ```swift
 // indices:          0,   1,  2,   3,  4,  5,   6,  7,  8,  9